inrupt/inrupt-data-wallet/README.md

 __WARNING:__ The following is only to be used for development.
 In production the keystore should be generated and configured in a more secure manner.

-To generate a keystore with a key and cert run the following from the root of the project:
+To generate a keystore with a key and cert run the following from the root of the project (this requires a Java JDK installation):

 ```bash
 keytool -genkeypair -v -storetype PKCS12 \